bgregorutti/music-genre-classification/README.md

 # music-genre-classification
-My benchmark on the prediction of the music genre from the GTZAN dataset
+(Work in progress) My benchmark on the prediction of the music genre from the GTZAN dataset